 Insight: It helped me gain new insight or knowledge

-Access: It gave me the opportunity to access activities I would not otherwise have access to
+Access: It gave me the opportunity to access activities I would otherwise not have access to

 Belonging: It helped me feel part of the community